-- .1 a background section, including the process followed during the RSE; - .2 information for all degrees of autonomy for every instrument expected to be affected by MASS operations under the purview of the MSC; - .3 the most appropriate way(s) of addressing MASS operations in those instruments, as appropriate; - .4 identification of themes and/or potential gaps that require addressing; - .5 identification of possible links between instruments; - .6 identification of priorities for further work, including terminology and the order in which instruments could be addressed taking into account common themes and potential gaps; and - .7 references to the material produced before and during the RSE, in particular IMO documents.
+- 1.7 Appendix 2, being the most substantial part of this document, provides the summary of the outcome of the first and second step of the RSE as available in IMO documents published during the RSE (see appendix 3) and the web platform (see paragraph 3.9), and includes: - .1 information for all degrees of autonomy for every instrument expected to be affected by MASS operations under the purview of MSC; - .2 the most appropriate way(s) of addressing MASS operations in those instruments, as appropriate; and - .3 identification of themes and/or potential gaps that require addressing. - 1.8 Section 5 provides an overview of the common potential gaps and/or themes that require addressing for MASS operations and potential links between instruments.
+This overview has been developed by using the available information in appendix 2. - 1.9 In section 6, priorities for further work are identified, including terminology and the order in which instruments could be addressed taking into account common themes and potential gaps.
+This section has been developed by using the available information in appendix 2. - 1.10 Finally, section 7 provides references to the material produced before and during the RSE, in particular IMO documents (see also appendix 3).